 2.3.1.7.
 Inspect bird wires, water cannon, and other deterrent devices and repair or replace as needed.
 Where possible, install additional bird wires or other deterrent devices to cover areas of known avian predation activity.
 Prepare avian abatement contract as needed.
-For more information on avian management at Ice Harbor Dam, see the Predation Monitoring and Deterrence Action Plans Dam in Appendix L Table 2 and section 7.
+For more information on avian management at Ice Harbor Dam, see the Predation Monitoring and Deterrence Action Plans Dam in Appendix L (Table 2 and section 7).

 2.3.2.
-Juvenile Fish Facilities - Fish Passage Season (April 1-December 15).
+Juvenile Facilities - Fish Passage Season (April 1 - 3rd week of December).

-Operate in accordance with criteria below for juvenile fish passage April 1-October 31, and for adult fallbacks November 1-December 15.
+Operate in accordance with the following criteria April 1-October 31 for juvenile fish passage, and November 1 until the third week of December for adult fallbacks.